Coconut (Ye Zi)

 Coconut oil is the main ingredient in Ayurvedic oils.
 It is also used to make soaps, cosmetics, hair oil, and massage oil.
 The best coconut oil is unrefined and unprocessed virgin coconut oil.

-A coconut is an essential element in Hindu rituals.
+Coconuts are an essential element in Hindu rituals.
 They are often decorated with metal foil and symbols of prosperity and good fortune.
 Fishermen will offer coconuts to the sea for good luck and successful fishing.
 The Hindu goddess of well-being and wealth, Lakshmi, is often depicted holding a coconut.

 Many Southeast Asian and Pacific cultures have origin myths in which the coconut plays a key role.

 In the movies and on the radio, two coconuts knocked together were used to recreate the sound of horse hooves trotting along.

 According to urban legend, more deaths are caused annually by falling coconuts than by sharks!